RenaudGervais/phd-defense/phd-defense.md

 ### Questions
 Differences between *SCREEN* and *SAR* conditions for pointing?

-Does pointing in SAR follows Fitts' law?
+Does pointing in SAR follow Fitts' law?

 ## {data-transition="fade"}